Payments Expenses and Costings Guidance

 • Care should be taken to proactively cover children and young people’s travel and subsistence costs, rather than expecting them to pay out of their own funds and await reimbursement, as this may not be possible for some CYP.

-Important information from the NIHR on involving children and young people in research can be found here
+Find out more information from the NIHR on involving children and young people in research.

 Planning and Costing for PPIE Activities